Understanding the process of muscle ageing in females

 We know that females and males age differently.
-But there is a lot we don’t know about the specifics of muscle ageing in females.
+But there is a lot we don’t know about the specifics of muscle ageing, particularly in females.

-This research study aims to fill this knowledge gap by mapping the process of female muscle ageing across the lifespan, for a better understanding of the different factors (e.g. hormonal, functional, molecular) at play.
+This research study aims to fill this knowledge gap by mapping the process of female muscle ageing across the lifespan, to better understand the different factors (e.g. hormonal, functional, molecular) at play.
+To properly analyse this, it is appropriate to also investigate the equivalent male cohort.

 Lead researcher, Associate Professor Severine Lamon said female-specific knowledge gleaned from her Australian Research Council (ARC) Future Fellowship would help inform sex-specific interventions to assist females to age well in the future.